Selling a Business in Manchester

 Business Asset Disposal Relief

-BADR provides a 14% CGT rate on qualifying gains up to a £1M lifetime limit — below the threshold for most mid-market transactions.
+BADR provides an 18% CGT rate on qualifying gains for disposals from 6 April 2026, subject to a £1M lifetime limit.
 For Manchester business owners with gains above £1M, standard CGT rates apply to the excess.
-The interaction between deal structure (share sale vs. asset sale), deferred consideration, and BADR eligibility is worth working through with a specialist tax adviser before any process begins.
+The interaction between deal structure, deferred consideration, earn-outs, EMI options, and BADR eligibility is worth working through with a specialist tax adviser before any process begins.
 Northern-focused accountancy firms with genuine deal tax expertise are available in Manchester, though the quality varies significantly.

 Northern Powerhouse Investment Dynamics